f5devcentral/f5-puppet/README.md

 $ FACTER_url=https://<USERNAME>:<PASSWORD>@<IP ADDRESS OF BIGIP> puppet resource f5_node
 ```

-To create, modify, or remove resources, they must be evaluated by `puppet
+To manage the device (create, modify, or remove resources), classify the bigip
-device` on a node that is contacting a puppet master.
+just the same as you would classify any other puppet node (site.pp, ENC,
+Console, etc.) using the device certname which is specified in device.conf.
+Then run `puppet device -v` on the proxy node as you would normally use the
+puppet agent command.

 ####Role and Profiles
 The [above example](#set-up-two-load-balanced-web-servers) is for setting up a simple configuration of two web servers.
 However, for anything more complicated, you will want to use the roles and profiles pattern when classifying nodes or devices for F5.